rwinkhart/sshyp/README.md

 What sshyp definitely won't do:

-- Non-UNIX support, e.g. Windows (I'd be happy to link to third-party ports, if someone were to make them)
+- Non-UNIX(-like) support, e.g. Windows (I'd be happy to link to third-party ports, if someone were to make them)

 # Installation
 Arch Linux (all ISAs)